 Being in control inspires the audience, it commands attention.
 People are willing to give you attention if they can see what is in it for them and how they get an ROI on their investment of time.
-The audience of a pitch is there because they have a notion there is value to be found.
+The audience of a stage presentation or pitch is there because they have a notion there is value to be found.
 Place the value you share front and centre, do not bury it under facts which may be true yet have little impact and use in the pitch.

 Starting you pitch like a sprinter does not mean having uncontrolled energy which starts off at breakneck speed out of control.